run-z/run-z/README.md

 When working with [Yarn Workspaces] or [Lerna] it is often necessary to run the task across multiple packages.
 It is quite doable via specifying package selectors.
 Still, there is a better solution utilizing named batches.

-Let's say we have a root package (worktree root) and several packages within `packages/` directory.
+Let's say we have a root package (worktree root) and several packages within a `packages/` directory.

-Let's place the following scripts to root `package.json`:
+Let's place the following scripts to the root `package.json`:
 ```json
 {
   "scripts": {